It's a problem you probably associate with men, but women can suffer from hernias too.

 Getting the right diagnosis can take time, however, because symptoms often mimic pelvic pain and may worsen during menstrual periods.

-So how do you know when it's a hernia and not something else?
-Here's what you need to know.
+So how do you know when its a hernia and not something else?
+Below, William Huether, MD, and Jean Miner, MD, general surgeons, at AdventHealth, explain what you need to know.

 Hernias are classified by their location in the body.
 The various types include:

 - Epigastric hernia: occurs between the navel and breastbone

 - Hiatal hernia: develops when a portion of the stomach protrudes through the diaphragm.

 - Incisional Hernia: forms at the site of a previous abdominal surgery.

 - Umbilical hernia: found in the belly button area and is more common among women, especially after pregnancy .

 - Inguinal hernia: occurs in the groin when the torso meets the thigh (called the inguinal crease)

 - Femoral hernia: develops just below the inguinal crease toward the inner thigh.
 These tend to be more common in women because of the wider bone structure of the female pelvis.

 Anything that increases pressure on the abdominal area can contribute to your risk, such as pregnancy and vaginal childbirth; chronic cough from smoking, asthma, bronchitis, postnasal drip or gastroesophageal reflux disease frequent constipation with straining; heavy lifting; or being overweight.